AlloyMagnetic/baseline-9/README.md

 This is Alloy's custom Drupal 9 upstream.

-When there is a Drupal update, you can merge the original upstream into this to make the update available to downstream sites.
+When there is a Drupal update, run the following command: composer require --update-with-dependencies drupal/core-recommended:9.?.? (use the actual version numbers)

 Original Upstream: https://github.com/pantheon-upstreams/drupal-project